Society and culture of the Victorian era: High culture

 Gothic Revival architecture became increasingly significant during the period, leading to the Battle of the Styles between Gothic and Classical ideals.
 Charles Barry's architecture for the new Palace of Westminster, which had been badly damaged in an 1834 fire, was built in the medieval style of Westminster Hall, the surviving part of the building.
 It constructed a narrative of cultural continuity, set in opposition to the violent disjunctions of Revolutionary France, a comparison common to the period, as expressed in Carlyle's The French Revolution: A History (1837) and Charles Dickens' A Tale of Two Cities (1859) and Great Expectations (1861).
 Gothic was also supported by critic John Ruskin, who argued that it epitomised communal and inclusive social values, as opposed to Classicism, which he considered to epitomise mechanical standardisation.

 The middle of the 19th century saw The Great Exhibition of 1851, the first World's Fair, which showcased the greatest innovations of the century.
 At its centre was the Crystal Palace, a modular glass and iron structure – the first of its kind.
 It was condemned by Ruskin as the very model of mechanical dehumanisation in design and later came to be presented as the prototype of Modern architecture.
 The emergence of photography, showcased at the Great Exhibition, resulted in significant changes in Victorian art with Queen Victoria being the first British monarch to be photographed.

 In general, various styles of painting were popular during the Victorian period, Classicism, Neoclassicism, Romanticism, Impressionism, and Post-impressionism.
 In 1848, Dante Rossetti and William Holman Hunt created the Pre-Raphaelite Brotherhood whose stated aim was to produce paintings of photographic quality, taking inspiration from a variety of sources, from the works of William Shakespeare to Mother Nature herself.
 The growing popularity of romantic love spilled over into literature and fine arts.

+Victorian design also extended into domestic interiors, where muted, neutral and warm color schemes were widely favored.
+An 1893 interior design article, titled "Inexpensive Decorations For Dining Rooms" recommended mixing “a trifle of Prussian Blue, with black and white” to create a warm and inviting dining room, the mixing of vibrant colors like Prussian blue with muted colors was a common practice in order to create duller colors coinciding with the design tastes of the time period.
+The "inexpensive" design recommendations also illustrate the growing influence of the Victorian middle class, where the private home was central to comfort, domestic life and social entertaining.